 I love to write about people who’ve taken risks and achieved great things.
 In this fast-paced presentation, we look at why people decide to pursue unusual goals, what characteristics help them succeed, and how their actions change the world.
 Along the way, there are plenty of questions and answers, a chance to act out one of the stories, a crime tableau in which the audience serves as jury, and plenty of crowd-sourced sound effects.
 I work hard to ensure different learning styles are represented, and every student is engaged.
 In the last portion of the presentation, we decide what wisdom we can take from other over-achievers, and I share ways I’ve used risk-taking and grit in my own writing life.
 Then we look at ways all students might work toward embracing opportunities and achieving their own dreams.

-Science Superheroes (for middle-grade and young-adult students)
+Science Superheroes (for middle-grade and high-school students)

 This is a tour through decades of DNA discovery.
 With skits, silly sound effects, and some highly scientific (?) pipe-cleaner props, we examine the lives of history’s genetic geniuses.
 Students explore the basics of DNA and heredity, compare some of their own traits, and learn what happens when genes go rogue.
 Then, by examining our collection of DNA stories, we look at which scientific breakthroughs were made through actual genius, and which were the result of extreme dedication.
 It’s possible that the heroes of DNA research made their world-changing discoveries with pure old-fashioned obsession.

-Survival 101 (for middle-grade or young-adult students)
+Survival 101 (for middle-grade and high-school students)